lordcobisco/Programacao_20222/AtividadeContextualizada - Aula1.md

 daria a utilização do Lokomat® e ZeroG®.**
 Utilização do Lokomat®:

-Meça o comprimento da coxa e da perna do paciente Guarde as informações de comprimento da perna do paciente Busque o cinto ou blusa do Lokomat no local onde ele está guardado Leve o cinto ou blusa do Lokomat até o paciente
+Realize a medição do comprimento da coxa e da perna do paciente Guarde as informações de comprimento da perna do paciente Busque o cinto ou blusa do Lokomat no local onde ele está guardado Leve o cinto ou blusa do Lokomat até o paciente